aketza-ayo/java8-ocp-study-notes/#6 - Exceptions and Assertions.md

 - Your program tries to read a file that doesn't exist.
 - Your program tries to access a database, but the network connection to the database is unavailable.
 - You made a coding mistake and wrote a wrong SQL statement in your JDBC code.
-- You used a wrong format specifier when using DateTimeFormatter.
+- You used a wrong format specifier when using DateTimeFormatter.h

 As you can see some are coding mistakes while others are completely beyond your control.
 If your network connection goes wrong there isn't much that you can do to deal with this situation.